-- Align curriculum & instructional goals and objectives to the successful and effective implementation of state adopted standards (Georgia Standards of Excellence). - Purchase curriculum materials and resources to support the implementation of the Georgia Standards of Excellence (GSE). - Support evidence-based instructional practices and strategies for differentiated, innovated and effective teaching and learning based on state adopted standards. - Provide professional learning opportunities to teachers and leaders on curriculum materials and resources which support (GSE). - Provide professional learning opportunities to teachers and leaders aligned to their needs and the district's school improvement plan. - Utilize formative and summative assessment data to inform instruction and improve students' academic progress. - Monitor implementation of Formative Instructional Practices
+- Align curriculum & instructional goals and objectives to the successful and effective implementation of state adopted standards (Georgia Standards of Excellence and the New K-12 Mathematics standards). - Purchase curriculum materials and resources to support the implementation of the Georgia Standards of Excellence (GSE) and the New K-12 Mathematics standards. - Support evidence-based instructional practices and strategies for differentiated, innovated and effective teaching and learning based on state adopted standards. - Provide professional learning opportunities to teachers and leaders on curriculum materials and resources which support (GSE & the New K-12 Mathematics standards). - Provide professional learning opportunities to teachers and leaders aligned to their needs and the district's school improvement plan. - Utilize formative and summative assessment data to inform instruction and improve students' academic progress. - Monitor implementation of Formative Instructional Practices.